What is Method Statement for Surveying Works?

 Draughtsman for production of as-built drawings (As required)

-A combination of modem, both electronic and conventional, survey equipment should be used to achieve required survey accuracy.
+A combination of modem, both electronic and conventional, survey equipment should be used to achieve the required survey accuracy.
 The list of survey equipment includes (but is not limited to):

 Total Stations (LEICA TS15 or the like)